Baseball / Softball Coach InformationUpdatedSunday April 21, 2019 byMike Cahill.

 For Pre-K, K and 1st grade games, when we don’t have umpire(s) working the game to check rosters and CYC ID cards, we are asking that the coaches check each other’s roster and ID cards, to keep everyone honest.
 We have had some 1st grade coaches ask why we don’t have umpires on the 1st grade games, at least for the St. Charles divisions, but we just don’t see a huge benefit compared to the cost of having an umpire on those games, the way that they are currently played.

-We ordered enough game cards for each of our 2nd grade and older teams to have 10 game cards.
-Theoretically, that is 5 more than what they will need for the teams playing 10 games.
+We ordered enough game cards for each of our 1st grade and older teams to have 10 game cards.
 Anyway, here we go…

 Any time that a coach has an issue with the performance of an umpire crew, the coach should keep it to themselves and then take it up with their respective parish coordinator or reach out to the District baseball/softball chairperson.
 We do not want coaches or spectators criticizing umpires or getting into negative verbal exchanges with the umpires.
 All that does is set a bad example for the players and encourage more of our umpires to quit.
 By the way, we seem to be short on umpires, so please don’t chase off the ones that we have…